-What is a partition action or lawsuit?
-Under Oklahoma law, a partition action forces the sale of jointly owned property and divides the sale proceeds.
-Less commonly, a partition lawsuit divides the property itself into pieces, such that each co-owner receives 100% ownership of a fractional piece.
-In many cases, a partition lawsuit results from inherited property, disagreeable siblings, divorced spouses, or disenchanted business partners.
+A partition action forces the sale of jointly owned property and divides the sale proceeds.
+Less commonly, a partition divides the property itself, such that each co-owner receives a fractional piece.
+This often results from inherited property, divorced spouses, or former business partners.

 TWO OPTIONS: FORCED SALE OR LITERAL DIVISION OF PROPERTY

 More precisely, exactly what is a partition action?
 The exact partition process depends on state law.
 But the general process looks the same everywhere.
-In Oklahoma, the partition process stems from 12 Okla.
-Stat.
-Section 1501, et al. To simplify, the process begins when one of the co-owners files a Petition to Partition.
 The Plaintiff must name all co-owners as parties, along with any party holding a lien or mortgage.
 A court-appointed appraiser places a value on the property.
 After required notice periods, the property goes up for auction with the Sheriff.
-At the action, the property cannot sell for less than 2/3rds of the appraised value.
+At the action, the property typically cannot sell for less than 2/3rds of the appraised value.
 If no one bids 2/3rds of the appraised value, then the plaintiff must try again at a second auction.

 HOW DOES THE MONEY GET SPLIT?
 WHO GETS WHAT?